| |

 Insulin is a hormone that helps sugar enter cells for energy use.
 Diabetes is a result of defects in the way insulin is produced or how it is working.

-How is Diabetes Diagnoses in Cats?
+How is Diabetes Diagnosed in Cats?

 A vet uses a range of diagnostic tests to find out if your cat has diabetes.